flutter/website/src/content/packages-and-plugins/swift-package-manager/for-plugin-authors.md

 It is currently only available on the [`master` channel][].
 Flutter will continue to support CocoaPods until further notice.

+Flutter plugins should _both_ Swift Package Manager and CocoaPods until further notice.

 Swift Package Manager adoption will be gradual.
+Plugins that don't support CocoaPods won't be usable by projects that haven't migrated to Swift Package Manager yet.

-Flutter recommends that Flutter plugins support _both_ Swift Package Manager and CocoaPods until further notice.
+Plugins that don't support Swift Package Manager can cause problems for projects that have migrated.

+This guide shows how to add Swift Package Manager support to a plugin that already supports CocoaPods.
+This ensures the plugin is usable by all Flutter projects.

 :::tip
 If you find a bug in Flutter's Swift Package Manager feature,